 How to Register:

-Registrations REGISTRATION FOR 2016 starting soon!
+REGISTRATION FOR 2023 Opens JULY 18, 2023!
 Check back often for updates.
-Registration is important for insurance liability, ensuring allergies/medical info is kept accessible, and to get an accurate count of participants.
+Registration is important for insurance liability, ensuring allergies/medical info is kept accessible, and to get an accurate count of participants

-We require your donations to purchase and maintain group equipment, including water tanks, pots/pans, firewood, use of land, supplies for stewardship project etc. Also new this year, the donation amount will be set at $35/person, for the entire weekend of activities.
+We require your donations to purchase and maintain group equipment, including water tanks, pots/pans, firewood, use of land, supplies for stewardship project etc. Fee will is set at $60/person or $25/youth 8-17, for the entire weekend of activities.
+Children 7 and under are free.
+Prices at the door are $70 for adults and $30 for 8-17 year olds.
 Your food, shelter, and personal comforts are not included.
 We also ask participants to contribute towards our pot luck dinner we have on Saturday.
 Some workshops may have a cost to cover materials; such workshop costs will be specified on the schedule.
-If you are able bodied, you are also expected to help with camp chores such as: camp clean up, splitting firewood, setting up washing stations, cleaning outhouses, etc. You will be sign up for a work crew upon arrival.
+If you are able bodied, you are also expected to help with camp chores such as: camp clean up, splitting firewood, setting up washing stations, cleaning outhouses, etc. You will be sign up for a work crew upon registration.